Services and Resources for Operating a Business in Portland

 This guide will help you understand how to apply for a liquor license with the City of Portland.

-PBOT's Portland Public Street Plazas are community-oriented public spaces where business and community activities are clustered, using the full width or part of a city street Rather than just a place to pass through, these sections of city streets become neighborhood destinations.
+PBOT's Portland Public Street Plazas are community-oriented public spaces where business and the neighborhood come together.
+Rather than just a place to pass through, these sections of city streets become vibrant community hubs where all are welcome.

 The 2040 Portland Freight Plan (2040Freight) is an update of the City’s Freight Master Plan adopted by the Portland City Council in 2006 and will guide the Portland Bureau of Transportation strategies to support safe, equitable, efficient, and sustainable urban freight movement in Portland.